Global Contrast Masked Autoencoders Are Powerful Pathological Representation Learners: Methodology

-We construct $V_{patch(vis)B}$ as a dictionary to be stored as a data sample queue in \textbf{B}.
-The $V_{patch(vis)B}$ corresponding to the current epoch input mini-batch is extracted from \textbf{B} as the key value $k+$.
-The current mini-batch of $V_{patch(vis)}$ as query $q$ forms a positive pair with $k$.
-The potential features of $n$ samples drawn randomly from the memory bank form a negative pair with $q$.
-Cosine similarity is used as a means of evaluating the distance between features to calculate the similarity between $V_{patch(vis)}$.
-We consider an efficient form of the contrast learning loss function, called infoNCE, to minimize the distance between positive pairs and maximize the distance between negative pairs, with the loss function defined as follows.
+We construct $\mathcal{V}_{patch(vis)B}$ as a dictionary to be stored as a data sample queue in B. The $\mathcal{V}_{patch(vis)B}$ corresponding to the input minibatch of the current epoch is extracted from B as the key value k+.
+The current minibatch of $\mathcal{V}_{patch(vis)}$ (as query q) forms a positive pair with k.
+The potential features of the n samples drawn randomly from the memory bank form a negative pair with q.
+Cosine similarity is used as a means of evaluating the distances between features to calculate the similarity between the $\mathcal{V}_{patch(vis)}$ values.
+We consider an efficient form of the contrast learning loss function, called infoNCE, to minimize the distances between positive pairs and maximize the distances between negative pairs; the loss function is defined as follows.